-Complementing the Plainwell Arts Council’s mission, “Art for All,” the City of Plainwell also sees the potential benefits to the community, especially if with time, a critical mass of public art can be inventoried to develop an eventual art trail throughout the city.
-In its inaugural year, the pilot project of the PAPP in 2012 is the “Renaissance Race” sculpture that was placed at the entrance plaza of the rejuvenated paper mill in the central business district with a $10,000 award prize.
+Complements the Plainwell Arts Council’s mission, “Art for All,” and sees the benefits to the community, especially if with time, a critical mass of public art can be inventoried to develop an eventual art trail throughout the city.
+In its inaugural year, the pilot project of the PAPP in 2012 was the “Renaissance Race” sculpture that is placed at the entrance plaza of City Hall, in Fannie Pell Park, in the central business district.
 The second piece, “Iron Archer,” was installed in Plainwell’s downtown plaza, and dedicated May 30, 2013.
 It is anticipated that these will be the first in a series of public art projects; a mechanism to support a city-wide public art policy.

 Iron Archer Sculpture